 Casselman - What to Expect from a Franco-Ontarian Town in Winter

 I bet you think the largest francophone community outside of Quebec is located in New Brunswick.
-The truth is, almost three times more francophones, over 600,000 people, reside in the province of Ontario.
+The truth is, that almost three times more francophones, over 600,000 people, reside in the province of Ontario.
 Expectedly, the majority of them live along the Ontario-Quebec border, with the highest concentration - in towns and villages east of Ottawa.
-I happened to recently visit one of those typical Franco-Ontarians towns, called Casselman, where most people speak French in their daily lives.
+I happened to recently visit one of those typical Franco-Ontarian towns, called Casselman, where most people speak French in their daily lives.
 I hope to give you a sense of it, although you can't expect much from a small town during a province-wide lockdown in the middle of a brutally cold winter.
 Definitely give it another try in the summer.

 If you ever travelled between Montreal and Ottawa, chances are you've driven through this town or perhaps even stopped for food or gas.